cjharris18/png-dimensions-bruteforcer/README.md

 <img alt="License" src="https://img.shields.io/badge/License-MIT-orange?style=for-the-badge">
 </p>

+This tool was created for a CTF Challenge, for more information, see my [writeup here](https://cjharris.co.uk/intakectfmissingbytes/).
 ## Why is this tool needed?

 Sometimes a PNG can be corrupted.
 A useful tool for checking this is [`pngcheck`](http://www.libpng.org/pub/png/apps/pngcheck.html).
 If you run this and find your image has invalid dimensions, like so: